dani2442/dani2442.github.io/content/essays/creativity/index.md

 > **AI is not the enemy; premature convergence is.**

-Research on human-AI ideation is still young, but it is already clear that how you use these tools matters: they can act like a fast "example generator", which is helpful for coverage but risky for fixation if you consult them too early [[8, 9]](#references).
+Research on human-AI ideation is still young, but it is already clear that how you use these tools matters [[8, 9]](#references).
 One practical workflow I have seen recommended is:

 1. **Write your "pre-AI" draft**: your best explanation, outline, or sketch from memory.